👋 Over 15,000 freelancers have found this article on Google. If you’re new here, welcome! I hope these business insights

 It was a verbal agreement.
 No contracts.
 No forms.
 No paperwork.

-I designed and built the website, the client paid me, and I told my accountant how much I earned as a freelancer the following April.
+I designed and built the website, the client paid me, and I told my accountant how much I earned as a freelancer the following tax season.
 It was that simple.

 At a bare minimum, that’s all you need to start freelancing.
 So don’t let legalities and paperwork deter you from what could be the beginning of a wonderful journey!